I Got Mugged in Mexico (+ What To Do if it Happens to You)

 Hahaha, I laugh in the face of your idealism, because yes apparently I am that stupid.
 Stupid and naïve and really pissed off.

 So there we were.
-Phoneless, moneyless, dignity-less, on the funnily enough dark and empty Mexican street. buy brand ativan online
+Phoneless, moneyless, dignity-less, on the funnily enough dark and empty Mexican street.
+Hindsight is a wonderful thing, isn’t it?

 There is nothing to make you feel less powerless than having your things forcefully taken from you and feeling like there’s nothing you can do about it.
 The whole time this was happening, I wasn’t scared, I was angry.